Healing Your Soul From Calvinism's Damage

 And while they're having fun playing with all their theological toys, they won't realize just how far off the spiritual rails they've gotten.
 Not until it's too late.
 Not until much damage has been done.

-I think for some people who leave Calvinism for simpler truths, it's almost like coming full circle.
+Sidenote: I think for some people who leave Calvinism for the simpler truths, it's almost like coming full circle.
 Many of them as new believers started with the simple truths.
 They took the Bible at face-value, believing that God said things in a commonsense way, that He meant what He said and said what He meant the way He wrote it.
 They never would have dreamed that there were (supposedly) deeper, hidden, mysterious levels underneath the plain, clear teachings of Scripture.
 Deeper levels they needed other men to help them figure out.

 But eventually those simple truths got to feel stale, like "The Bible for Dummies."
 And so since they're no dummy, they wanted more - more mystery, more excitement, more challenges to figure out.
 How else could they stand out from the crowd?
 Simple truths are for simpletons.
 Simple is not good enough.
 Simple doesn't get you a spot among the spiritually-elite "giants of the faith."